lsst/verify/doc/metrics.rst

    design_spec.filter_names
    design_spec.latex_unit  # units marked up as LaTeX math

-:ref:`Dependencies of specification levels <validate-base-metric-spec-dependencies>` can be obtained as attributes corresponding to their labels.
+:ref:`Dependencies of specification levels <verify-metric-spec-dependencies>` can be obtained as attributes corresponding to their labels.
 Dependencies themselves are `Datum` objects, with a value and units.
 For example,